dlab-berkeley/sql-for-r-users/README.md

 by [Jae Yeon Kim](https://jaeyk.github.io/)

+File an [issue](https://github.com/dlab-berkeley/sql-for-r-users/issues) if you have problems, questions or suggestions.

 ## Overview

 SQL is a viable option for anyone working with a large dataset.
 For this reason, SQL is a must-skill if you intend to work with big data or data-intensive organizations.
 The workshop aims to demonstrate that SQL is easy to learn, if you already know how to use `dplyr` package in R. This will be a very hands-on workshop, with live coding.